How Does Accident Compensation Work In Texas?

 What if I'm hit by an Underinsured/Uninsured driver?

 You never know who has insurance when you're on your daily commute, and you may never think about it until it's too late.
 If you are in a car wreck where the other driver doesn't have enough insurance to cover your damages, your options may be limited.
-Going after the underinsured/uninsured driver's personal assets is a difficult process, and that can only work at all if the other motorist has assets to recover in the first place.
-If you have uninsured and underinsured motorist protection, though, you can file a claim with your own insurance company to get the compensation you need, up to the policy limit.
+Going after the underinsured/uninsured driver's personal assets is a difficult process, and that can only work if the other motorist has assets to recover in the first place.
+If you have uninsured and underinsured motorist protection, though, you can file a claim with your own insurance company to demand the compensation you deserve, up to the policy limit.

 The recovery period after a car wreck should be just that: recovery.
 Fighting with insurance companies and reckless drivers isn't worth the time you should be spending getting back to your daily life.
 Waiting to contact a lawyer means delaying results.
 Don't hesitate; get in touch with the attorneys at Chad Jones Law, P.C. for a free case evaluation as soon as possible.